genesiscommunitysuccess/docs/docs/03_server/11_tooling/02_intellij-plugin.md

 - a [Database Technology supported by Genesis](../../../database/database-technology/overview/) available and running

 :::tip
-You could use, for instance, [PostgreSQL](../../../database/database-technology/sql/#postgresql) running a local instance or a [Docker container](https://hub.docker.com/_/postgres).
+You could use, for example, [PostgreSQL](../../../database/database-technology/sql/#postgresql) running a local instance or a [Docker container](https://hub.docker.com/_/postgres).

 ```terminal
 docker ps --format '{{ .ID }}\t{{.Image}}\t{{ .Names }}'